Ex-Biden official's lawsuit against Fox echoes case that led to big settlement

 Yet it continues to reverberate.

-A former Biden administration's official defamation suit against Fox, filed in May, is percolating in a federal court in Delaware.
+A former Biden administration official's defamation suit against Fox, filed in May, is percolating in a federal court in Delaware.
 Nina Jankowicz argues the network's stars and commentators repeatedly lied about her, even after being told their claims were false.

 Jankowicz was a scholar who focused on the harmful effects of misinformation.
 She was named to head a new advisory body last year called the Disinformation Governance Board under the Department of Homeland Security, but the board was dissolved soon after in a cloud of controversy.
 Jankowicz says the ensuing abuse from people misinformed about her actions hounded her out of public service.